Golden rules after hip replacement - why they are mostly unnecessary today

 Today:

-Through anatomically correct reconstruction of the hip joint (offset, tilt, femoral neck length), significantly higher mobility is safely possible.
+Through an anatomically correct reconstruction of the hip joint (Offset, Tilt, Femoral neck length) a significantly higher mobility is safely possible.

 Conclusion:

-Bending beyond 90 degrees is possible in the short and medium term – controlled and cautious.
+A flexion over 90 degrees is possible in the short and medium term – controlled and careful.

 Modern strategies in hip arthroplasty: protection without restriction